hashicorp-demoapp/hashicups-setups/docs/overview.md

 To purchase a coffee or a set of coffees, the user must log in to the application.
 HashiCups does not come with a default user id created.
 Therefore users must make their user through the login option in the righthand side navigation menu.

 The frontend service is designed to be a client application.
 Thus, all API calls from the frontend service will originate from the user's browser.
-The frontend service can be configured to be consumed with a reverse proxy, so API requests to the **public-api** are sourced from the reverse proxy instance..
+The frontend service can be configured to be consumed with a reverse proxy, so API requests to the **public-api** are sourced from the reverse proxy instance.
 An example of this setup is available in the [docker-compose-deployment-reverse-proxy-nginx](../docker-compose-deployment-reverse-proxy-nginx/README.md) folder.

+The `frontend` service is not dependent on other services to boot up successfully.
+However, should any of the the downstream services be unavaiable, then the landing page will not display a list of coffees.
+Instead the user will be shown an error message stating, `Unable to query all coffees
+Check the console for error messages`.

+Visit the [frontend](frontend.md) page to learn more about the frontend service and how to configure the service.

 ### Public-api service

+The **public-api** service is the primary and only target endpoint to which the **front-end** service connects.
+The **public-api** service is responsible for facilitating API calls to two other downstream services; **product-api**, and the **payments**.
+The `public-api` is not dependent on other services to boot up successfully.

+The **public-api** handles the authentication logic for HashiCups.
+Visit the [public-api](public-api.md) page to learn more about the ***public-api** service and how to configure the service.

 ### Product-api service

 ### Payments service